Austin Location

 Since being arrested for PI does not bode well for your future, it is best to try to get the charge erased from your record.

 Unfortunately, if you are convicted of public intoxication, you will not be able to expunge it from your criminal record.
 On the other hand, if the prosecutor dismisses the charge, then you may be able to have it removed from your record.
-You do have to wait 180 days from the citation in order to be eligible for the expungement.
+You do have to wait 180 days from the citation in order to be eligible for the expunction.

 A public intoxication charge can hinder your ability to get the job you deserve or to renew your professional licensing.
 Often a PI charge is based on a police officer’s opinion and holds no merit.
 Don’t let a PI charge hold you back.
 Contact the Law Office of David D. White, PLLC, today.